harness/developer-hub/docs/platform/templates/reconcile-pipeline-templates.md

 sidebar_position: 15
 ---

-Harness detects updates made to referenced entities if those updates are made outside of Pipeline Studio.
+Harness detects updates made to referenced entities if those updates are made outside or inside of the Pipeline Studio.
 When you are viewing a pipeline in Pipeline Studio, if a referenced entity has an update, Harness informs you and prompts you to update the pipeline.
 This process of updating the referenced entities in the pipeline is called pipeline reconciliation.
 The process ensures that you are aware that referenced entities have updates, and you can choose to integrate those changes into the pipeline.

-One of the most example of pipeline reconciliation is when you increase or decrease the number of runtime inputs.
+One of the most common example of pipeline reconciliation is when you increase or decrease the number of runtime inputs.

 For example, let's consider a scenario with three templates: a pipeline template, a stage template, and a step template.
 In this scenario, the pipeline serves as the parent template, while the stage and step templates are its child templates.